Summer Festival for Flute and Guitar Duos

 “Ingenious approaches.
 Creative & stimulating master classes.
 You really want us to improve and succeed.”

-“The atmosphere you created was completely non-competitive and cooperative.
-I learned a lot.”
+“The atmosphere you created was completely non-competitive and cooperative.”

 “Definitely one of the best weeks of my musical career.”